Sherlemious/IGCSE-CS-PC-Transpiler/README.md

   ```
   variableexample = 16 * 14 + Varexample2
   ```
-While this, on the other hand, will not work,
+While this, on the other hand, will not work
   ```
   variableexample=16*14+Varexample2
   ```